ad-freiburg/qlever/benchmark/infrastructure/generated/README.md

 - Generate new parser and lexer for `cpp`, following: `https://github.com/antlr/antlr4/blob/master/doc/getting-started.md#generating-parser-code`

-- Delete any generated visitors and/or listeners.
-We don't use them anywhere.

 - If necessary, adapt the `BenchmarkConfigurationShorthandVisitor.h /.cpp` (one folder above)

 - Commit all the changed files, except the `antlr.jar`.